Shyam-45/Real-Time-Laundry-Monitoring-System-RT-LMS/README.md

 ## Real‑Time Communication Workflow

-1.The ESP8266 sends HTTP POST requests with machine status to the backend.
+1. The ESP8266 sends HTTP POST requests with machine status to the backend.
-2.The Node.js server receives this data and broadcasts it via WebSockets to connected frontend clients.
+2. The Node.js server receives this data and broadcasts it via WebSockets to connected frontend clients.
-3.The React frontend listens for statusUpdate events and updates the UI instantly.
+3. The React frontend listens for statusUpdate events and updates the UI instantly.